-The Rainforest Alliance certified seal means that they meet environmental, social, and economic sustainability standards and that they are improving each year.
-The seal makes it easy for consumers to spot products that they may wish to support as an easy way to make a difference.
+The Rainforest Alliance certified seal means that they meet environmental, social, and economic sustainability standards.
+The seal makes it easy for consumers to spot products that they may wish to support.
+It is an easy way to make a difference.
 Read more at Shop The Frog.

-I had the opportunity to attend a press trip to a Rainforest Alliance Certified Flower Farm in Costa Rica- a beautiful farm to visit as you may imagine.
+I had the opportunity to attend a press trip to a Rainforest Alliance Certified Flower Farm in Costa Rica.
+It was a beautiful farm to visit as you may imagine.

 Rainforest Alliance Certified Flower Farm In Costa Rica:

-We met with Juan Pablo Villalobos, Production Manager, who is the man responsible for making sure that they meet the Rainforest Alliance certification standards.
+We met with the Production Manager, Juan Pablo Villalobos.
+He is the man responsible for making sure that they meet the Rainforest Alliance certification standards.
 He said, “When they gave me the responsibility, I said there is no way we can do all of this.
 Now that we have come this far with so many improvements, I would say there is no way we could go back.”
 Those words really grabbed me.
-I think that they are at the crux of environmental issues as a whole: it seems too hard to make the changes, but once you make them you realize they weren’t as hard as you thought and you realize there are so many benefits.
+I think that they are at the crux of environmental issues as a whole.
+It seems too hard to make the changes, but once you make them you realize they weren’t as hard as you thought.
+Especially when you experience so many benefits.

 What Are The Biggest Changes That P&F Made In Order to Achieve Certification?